 3. Photographs

-• Photos with shade tab showing the desired shade
+- Photos with the shade tab showing the desired shade

 Using a conversion denture, take a postoperative bite.